 - a non EU resident they should complete box 8 of the C21 by entering 00500 in the identification field of the declaration preceded by the non EU country code followed by their name and address

 The issue of an EORI number is restricted to a legal entity - sole proprietor, partnership, company or individual.
 It cannot be allocated to individual branches or divisions within a legal entity.
 Only one number can be issued per legal entity.

 The member state granting the number validates the information included on your application form and processes the information in both a national and an EU Commission database.
 The information includes your name, address, EORI number, VAT number if appropriate and whether you agree to your name and address being made available on the EU Commission website.
 The EU EORI number validation site Commission Internet website is managed by the Commission.
 It contains limited data on EOs and their EORI numbers that is available to the general public.

 The database contains your EORI number, name and address.
 An enquirer to the database can ask if your EORI number is valid and active.
 You can specify whether you want your name and address to be disclosed during the enquiry.

 No identification details of the enquirer is requested or held.

 The site is updated 4 times a day:

 EORI in the UK

-How previous TURN holders migrated to the EORI system
+How previous TURN holders migrated to the EORI scheme

 Before EORI most eligible TURN holders were automatically given an EORI number without them having to apply.
 Branches/divisions are not legal entities and therefore not entitled to an EORI number.
 They were instructed to ensure that their parent company/head office obtained an EORI number to enable them to continue importing/exporting.